PierrunoYT/IdeaForge-AI/README.md

    - "Create a mindmap about new viral products to sell on Alibaba"
    - "Please brainstorm ideas about pizza and tech"
 2. Choose your output option:
-   - Enter "1" to generate a mind map directly using the AI model.
+   - Enter "1" to generate a mind map using the AI model and Graphviz.
    - Enter "2" to generate ideas and save them to a Word document.

-The script will either display the resulting mind map or save the ideas to a Word file named "brainstorm_ideas.docx" in the current directory.
+The script will either create a Graphviz mind map (saved as "mind_map.png") or save the ideas to a Word file named "brainstorm_ideas.docx" in the current directory.

 ## Requirements